The best business password management software make it simpler and easier to manage employee passwords in a secure way.

 1Password is a password management solution that provides protection for individuals, families and businesses.
 While the company does offer a consumer version, organizations that sign up for 1Password Business also get access to free family accounts for all of their team members (much like Dashlane's Business plan).

 There are three plans available depending on the size of your organization.
-1Password Business' Teams plan for $3.99 per user monthly is best suited to startups and small businesses while its Business plan for $7.99 per user monthly will likely appeal to larger organizations.
+1Password Business' Teams plan is best suited to startups and small businesses while its Business plan will likely appeal to larger organizations.
 It's worth noting that you will have to sign up for the Business plan or higher to claim the free family accounts for your team.
 There is also an Enterprise plan available but you will need to contact the company for a custom quote.

 For the price, 1Password Business includes apps for most popular platforms, unlimited shared vaults and item storage, administrator controls, two-factor authentication for additional protection and more.